erf/elite/README.md

 # elite

-A tiny JavaScript library for building HTML elements.
+A tiny JavaScript library for building HTML elements declaratively.

+> in only 475 bytes (!)

 ## API